F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/existing_stack/README.md

 #### 3. Azure PowerShell

 Follow the steps outlined in the [Azure Powershell documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal) to generate the service principal.

+After creating the service principal application in the same subscription where the template will be deployed, you should be in possession of the client ID (sometimes called the application ID), tenant ID, and service principal secret required in the template parameters.
+Ensuring this is correctly configured prior to deploying this ARM template will reduce post-deployment troubleshooting.

 ## Creating virtual servers on the BIG-IP VE